ARTISTS & WRITERS IN RESIDENCE

 Unamerican Dreams: Immigrant Stories Interrupted by the State

-A 2022 Visions After Violence Community Fellow and current writer in residence, Sueños centers her work on honoring the dreams of loved ones who have suffered because of state-created borders.
+A 2022 Visions After Violence Community Fellow and 2023 Writer in Residence, Sueños centers her work on honoring the dreams of loved ones who have suffered because of state-created borders.
 Sueños herself was undocumented for most of her life until recently.
 Her firsthand experience and the loss of family members to deportation activated her and her work to contribute to abolitionist and activist efforts.

 2022 & 2023